 “Where I promote and post my reviews are as follows:

-– Personal blog: I have a book blog called BookBum where I review everything I read and then post to Twitter and Facebook.
+– Personal blog: I have a book blog called BookBum, started in Jan 2017, where I review everything I read and then post to Twitter.
 I currently have — followers on my blog, who I interact with on a daily basis.
-In the month of May, I gained — views on my pages, — unique visitors, — likes on my posts and — comments!
+In 2017, my blog received — views from — visitors.
+My posts received a total of — likes and — comments.

 – Twitter: I use Twitter to post my book reviews, share bookish news and support other book bloggers.
 I currently have — followers.